museofficial/muse/README.md

 By default, Muse limits the total cache size to around 2 GB.
 If you want to change this, set the environment variable `CACHE_LIMIT`.
 For example, `CACHE_LIMIT=512MB` or `CACHE_LIMIT=10GB`.

+### SponsorBlock

+Muse can skip non-music segments at the beginning or end of a Youtube music video (Using [SponsorBlock](https://sponsor.ajay.app/)).
+It is disabled by default.
+If you want to enable it, set the environment variable `ENABLE_SPONSORBLOCK=true` or uncomment it in your .env.
+Being a community project, the server may be down or overloaded.
+When it happen, Muse will skip requests to SponsorBlock for a few minutes.
+You can change the skip duration by setting the value of `SPONSORBLOCK_TIMEOUT`.

 ### Custom Bot Status

 In the default state, Muse has the status "Online" and the text "Listening to Music".
 You can change the status through environment variables: